Monday, February 10, 2025

 That is so racist!

 True, the N-bombs, anti-Semitic bombs, and homophobic bombs are not in abundance.
 But they are frequent enough.
-Since they are so casually part of the narrative, they hit like a slap.
+Since they are so casually part of the narrative, they’re like a slap to the face.

 It’s that casualness that is so galling.
 Presumably Updike is just painting a portrait as he sees it, but he never condemns the sewage that spills from some of his characters’ lips.

 There is, of course, much more to Rabbit is Rich and the others than what Im here calling casual racism.
 I love a good sentence, and they are plentiful.
 There are also parts – in Rabbit is Rich, especially that made me laugh out loud.
 I must admit that its tempting to ignore the stereotypes and slurs as outdated reflections of their times, which they are.
-But I cannot overlook them, not without comment.
+But it’s difficult to overlook them, not without comment.

 (In spite of what I have written here, I do recommend these novels.
 If you decide to read them, I strongly recommend looking at the entire series as a whole, and reading them all).